anotherindex/Nom-Nom-Galaxy-Custom-Map-Creator/README.md

 - *Right-click* with any drawing tool erases instead of painting.
 - Hold *Space* and drag to pan the canvas from any tool.
 - Mouse wheel scrolls to zoom in and out.
+- Use **Map Gallery** (top right) to browse a small gallery of example maps, load one straight into the editor to see how it's built, or download its .png as a starting point.
+- Use **Change Map Size** (top right) to grow, shrink, or crop the canvas from any edge without starting over.

 The **Select tool (H)** is a powerful tool that lets you copy, cut, and paste areas of the map: